thingsflow/thingsflow-klaytn-contracts/SECURITY.md

 ## Bug Bounty

-Please report any security issues you find to `//todo`.
+Please report any security issues you find to `developer@klaytn.foundation`.

 Critical bug fixes will be backported to past major releases.